skybrian/pixelcycle/README.md

 Setting up a Development Environment
 ------------------------------------

 Pixelcycle is written in Dart and Go and runs on App Engine.
-You will need the Dart Editor (which includes the Dart SDK) and the Go SDK for App Engine.
+You will need the Dart SDK and the webdev command for Dart development, and the gcloud command for App Engine.

-In the Dart Editor, choose File -> Open Existing Folder and select the folder containing this README file and pubspec.yaml.

-The Dart Editor contains an embedded web server that automatically runs the compiler when you reload the page.
-To try it out, right-click on web/main.html and choose "Run as JavaScript".
-It will open your browser on the correct page.
+For Dart development, run `webdev serve`.
+Then visit http://localhost:8080/main.html

 After a few seconds looking at a page with a broken link, the compiler will finish and PixelCycle will start up with an empty canvas.
 You will be able to create an animation but the Save button won't work.

-(You can also use Dartium, but that requires editing the main.html file slightly.)

-To test loading and saving animations, you will need to run a development instance of App Engine with a command like this.
+To test loading and saving animations, you will need to run a development instance of App Engine.

-  {path-to-sdk}/dev_appserver.py web/app.yaml
+First, build the app by running `webdev build`.
+Then run dev_appserver with a command like:

+  {path-to-gcloud-sdk}/bin/dev_appserver.py build/app.yaml

 Then try it out at http://localhost:8080/.